vmmaltsev/fastapi-app/README.md

 # FastAPI PostgreSQL Application

-Simple FastAPI application with PostgreSQL connection for managing records.
+Simple FastAPI application with PostgreSQL integration for managing records.

 ## Features

 - CRUD operations for records
 - Web interface with HTML templates
 - API endpoints for programmatic access
-- Docker and Docker Compose setup
+- Docker and Docker Compose support
-- Testing with pytest
+- Automated testing with pytest
+- CI/CD pipeline with GitHub Actions

 ## Setup

 ### Environment Variables

-The application uses environment variables for configuration.
+The application relies on environment variables for configuration.
 Create a `.env` file in the root directory based on the `.env.example` template:

 ```bash
 cp .env.example .env
 ```

-Then edit the `.env` file with your actual configuration:
+Then update the `.env` file with your actual configuration:

 ```
 DB_USER=your_db_user